 The three-year project with the University of World Economy and Diplomacy (UWED) in Tashkent, Uzbekistan was continued.
-The project consists of the design of a WTO law course and capacity-building activities, led by Prof. Peter Van den Bossche and coordinated by Dr Rodrigo Polanco.
+The project consists of the design of a WTO law course and capacity-building activities, led by Prof. Peter Van den Bossche and coordinated by Dr. Rodrigo Polanco.
 A team of internal and external WTI faculty members conducted several training courses at UWED.
-Also, pursuing an agreement with the General Authority of Foreign Trade (GAFT) of the Kingdom of Saudi Arabia, the WTI conducted a capacity-building programme for Saudi government officials working in the field of international trade law and policy.
-This comprehensive programme, led by Prof. Peter Van den Bossche and coordinated by Ms Yuliia Kucheriava, consisted of ten 20-hour courses covering a wide range of topics in international economic law and policy.
+Also, pursuing an agreement with the General Authority of Foreign Trade (GAFT) of the Kingdom of Saudi Arabia, the WTI conducted a capacity-building programme for Saudi

+For more information, please visit the outreach section of our website: wti.org/outreach/tailor-made-courses/ government officials working in the field of international trade law and policy.
+This comprehensive programme, led by Prof. Peter Van den Bossche and coordinated by Ms. Yuliia Kucheriava, consisted of ten 20-hour courses covering a wide range of topics in international economic law and policy.
 The courses were taught by in-house and external WTI faculty members.